-4. STANDARDS OF LEARNING - DETAILED DESCRIPTION OF EFFECTS OF LEARNING (concerns fields of study regulated by the Regulation of Minister of Science and Higher Education from 26 of July 2019; does not apply to other fields of study) Code and number of effect of Effects in the field of: (in accordance with appendix to the Regulation of Minister of Science and learning in accordance with Higher education from 26th of July 2019) standards of learning Knowledge - Graduate knows and understands: G.K1 the functioning of health care systems and the physician's social role; D.W8 G.K2 the main concepts, theories and ethical principles which provide the framework for correct interpretation and analysis of moral-medical questions; DW16 G. K3 patient rights; D.W17 G.K4 the foundations of evidence based medicine; D.W23 Skills- Graduate is able to: G.S1 inform the patient on the aims, process and possible risk of the proposed diagnostic and therapeutic interventions and obtain the patient's informed consent; D.U6 observe the ethical requirements in professional activities; D.U13 G.S2 recognize the ethical dimension of medical decisions and discern the facts from norms; D.U14 G. S3 respect patient rights; D.U15 G.S4 st In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.
-5. Additional effects of learning (non-compulsory) Number of Effects in the fields of: effect of learning Knowledge - Graduate knows and understands: K1 K2 Skills- Graduate is able to: S1 S2
+Effects in the field of: (in accordance with appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019)

+Knowledge - Graduate\ knows and understands:

+G.K1 the functioning of health care systems and the physician's social role; D.W8 G.K2 the main concepts, theories and ethical principles which provide the framework for correct interpretation and analysis of moral-medical questions; DW16 G. K3 patient rights; D.W17 G.K4 the foundations of evidence based medicine; D.W23 Skills- Graduate is s able to: G.S1 inform the patient on the aims, process and possible risk of the proposed diagnostic and therapeutic intervention and obtain the patient's informed consent; D.U6 G.S2 observe the ethical requirements in professional activities; D.U13 G. S3 recognize the ethical dimension of medical decisions and discern the facts from norms; D.U14

+G.S4 respect patient rights; D.U15

+\ In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.

+Number of effect of learning Effects in the fields of:

+(nowledge - Grad duate knows and understands:

+К1

+К2

+skills- Graduate is s able to:

+S1

+S2